More accountability, less red tape

 - transparency of senior executives

-- related third parties
+- payments to related third parties

 - special administrations